sherite/SOLID/SingleResponsibilityPrinciple/README.txt

 A class should have one, and only one reason to change.

 ENUNCIADO:
-Una clase debería tener una, y sólo una única razón para cambiar.
+Una clase debería tener una, y únicamente una razón para cambiar.

 LINKS: